angular/angular/aio/content/guide/router.md

 Learn more in Victor Savkin's
 [post on redirects](http://victorsavkin.com/post/146722301646/angular-router-empty-paths-componentless-routes).

-A future update to this guide will cover redirects in more detail.### "Getting Started" wrap-up
+### Basics wrap up

-You've got a very basic, navigating app, one that can switch between two views when the user clicks a link.
+You've got a very basic navigating app, one that can switch between two views when the user clicks a link.

-You've learned how to
+You've learned how to do the following:

-* load the router library
+* Load the router library.
-* add a nav bar to the shell template with anchor tags, `routerLink`  and `routerLinkActive` directives
+* Add a nav bar to the shell template with anchor tags, `routerLink`  and `routerLinkActive` directives.
-* add a `router-outlet` to the shell template where views will be displayed
+* Add a `router-outlet` to the shell template where views will be displayed.
-* configure the router module with `RouterModule.forRoot`
+* Configure the router module with `RouterModule.forRoot`.
-* set the router to compose "HTML 5" browser URLs
+* Set the router to compose HTML5 browser URLs.
-* handle invalid routes with a `wildcard` route
+* handle invalid routes with a `wildcard` route.
-* navigate to the default route when the app launches with an empty path
+* navigate to the default route when the app launches with an empty path.

 The rest of the starter app is mundane, with little interest from a router perspective.
 Here are the details for readers inclined to build the sample through to this milestone.